-As we enter Step Two of our three-step plan for regathering, we are taking slow and careful steps to regather for worship on Sunday mornings according to the guidelines of our Federal and State governments along with the medical and scientific communities.
+During Step Two of our plan for regathering, we are taking slow and careful steps to regather for worship on Sunday mornings, according to the guidelines of our Federal and State governments, along with the medical and scientific communities.
 Our services alternate every other Sunday between meeting in our building (at 8:30 and 10:30) and gathering outdoors (at 9:00).
 We will continue to have an online service every Sunday at 10:30am.

 The Most Important Thing We Do